 The Napoleon Cat is a new breed of cat that has taken the cat world by storm.
 What began in 1996 by the founder, Joe Smith, who had an idea on how to produce a "new and improved version" of the Munchkin breed has now seen the Napoleon cat entering the show halls under the "Preliminary New Breed" status.

 The Napoleons are distinct from both of their parent breeds.
 Whereas the Munchkin cat is also short-legged - the Munchkin cat resembles a domestic cat.
-Founder, Joe Smith, wanted a more purposeful look.
+Napoleon cat Founder, Joe Smith, wanted a more purposeful look.
 Also as he looked at the current Persian standard - the Persian Breed Group had evolved into a more extreme-featured breed with the snub noses and the very short face structure.
-By embracing the old-fashioned Persian face and some of the other features as well - the Napoleon cat is still able to avoid looking like a "Persian on short legs" or even a "Rounder faced Munchkin."
+By embracing the old-fashioned Persian face and other Persiany features as well - the Napoleon cat is able to create a specific look - and avoids looking like a "Persian on short legs" or even a "Rounder faced Munchkin."
 They do have qualities from each group but have a distinct look of their own.
 We feel it is a winning combination!

 The Napoleon cat is a medium sized cat that comes in both longhaired and shorthaired versions.
 Beyond coat length, the Napoleon can come in every possible color imaginable - likely colors that even you are unaware of such as lilacs, chocolates, minks, smokes, as well as the pointed varieties and more.
 The gene that creates the short-legs is not a dominant trait which means that the breed produces "standard kittens" (a.k.a. kittens with the short legs) as well as "non-standard kittens" (a.k.a. kittens with a regular leg length).
 Obviously the non-standard kittens are less expensive but they are highly desired as well for all of those "other traits" that make the Napoleon cat so popular - the beautiful sweet baby doll face, round eyes and face, sweet and outgoing temperament, and the beautiful coat and colors.